sunfounder/pisloth/docs/source/ezblock/custom_action_ez.rst

 .. note::

-  You can download the PiSloth cards here: :download:`warrior <https://github.com/sunfounder/sf-pdf/tree/master/assembly_file/card>`.
+  You can download and print the :download:`cardstock <https://github.com/sunfounder/sf-pdf/tree/master/assembly_file/card>` for your PiSloth.

 **TIPS**